missirol/PVAnalysis/readme.md

 and then controls the jobs running `bmonitor` as many times as needed, until all jobs complete successfully.

+*NB* --
-*Note*: both scripts support two batch systems:
+Both scripts support two batch systems:
 `HTCondor` (in use on `lxplus` machines), and `SLURM` (in use at `T3_PSI_CH`);
 the `HTCondor` functionalities are expected to work, but they are currently under-tested,